platformsh/platformsh-docs/integration/webhooks.rst

 * Rebuild an environment when pushing code to a Git branch or a pull request.
 * Delete an environment when deleting a Git branch or merging a pull request.

-To integrate your Platform.sh project with an existing Github repository, you first need to generate a token on your Github user profile.
-Simply go to your account page on Github and click ``Edit profile``.
+To integrate your Platform.sh project with an existing GitHub repository, you first need to generate a token on your GitHub user profile.
+Simply go to your account page on GitHub and click ``Edit profile``.
 Select the *Applications* tab and click ``Generate new token`` on the *Personal access tokens* section.

 Give it a description and only check the ``repo`` scope.
 Make sure you save the token somewhere.

-To enable the Github webhook with the CLI:
+To enable the GitHub webhook with the CLI:

 .. code-block:: console